A Cuvée (wine) from the Hospices de Beaune

 Each wine offered for sale is subdivided into a series of barrels, called pièces in Burgundy.
 The buyer can, at any time, choose to purchase a single barrel, or several, or all the remaining barrels within a series, at the hammer price (buying price excluding fees) of the first barrel he or she bid for.

-Multiplication factor: the option To buy a ‘series’ at the Hospices wine auction
+Multiplication factor: the option to buy a ‘series’ at the Hospices de Beaune wine auction

 All the barrels (called pièces in Burgundy) of any one cuvée are identical: same size, same description and each barrel constitutes a lot.
 Each wine offered for sale is subdivided into “series* of several barrels.
 Barrels will be offered with a ‘multi-purchase’ option.
 This means that the buyer of the first barrel in the series will be able to purchase other barrels at the same hammer price (buying price excluding fees), up to the total number of barrels in the series.
 If the buyer of the first barrel decides not to purchase other barrels or all the barrels in the series, and prefers to buy only the one barrel, the option to buy the series passes to the buyer of the following barrel, and this will continue until all the series is sold.